Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Phase diagram:

-{\bf Phase diagram:} We first discuss how the various possible phases of the two-dimensional model should manifest on the infinite cylinders we study.
-A metallic state will be gapless, as indicated by a nonzero value for the central charge $c$ of the corresponding one-dimensional conformal field theory; in particular, if the Fermi surface intersects $N_F$ of the allowed momentum lines in the Brillouin zone (see Figure \ref{fig:lattices} (b) and (d)), the central charge will be $c=2N_F$\cite{CFT,SuppMat}.
-The 120-degree magnetically ordered phase will be fully gapped ($c=0$) and symmetric on even circumference cylinders due to the integer-spin Haldane gap\cite{Affleck1989} induced by the reduced dimension, but the 2D spin-order should qualitatively manifest as large peaks in the spin-structure factor at the $K^\pm$ points which diverge linearly with cylinder circumference.
-If the intermediate phase is a $U(1)$ spin liquid with a spinon Fermi surface, there will be a charge gap but no spin gap, leading to cylinder central charge $c = 2 N_F - 1$ and $2 k_F$-singularities in the structure factors\cite{Sheng2008,Geraedts2016}.
+We first discuss how the various possible phases of the two-dimensional model should manifest on the infinite cylinders we study.
+A metallic state will be gapless, as indicated by a nonzero value for the central charge $c$ of the one-dimensional conformal field theory corresponding to the restriction of the two-dimensional model to the one-dimensional allowed momentum cuts; in particular, if the Fermi surface intersects $N_F$ of the allowed momentum lines in the Brillouin zone (see Figure \ref{fig:lattices} (c) through (g)), the central charge will be $c=2N_F$\cite{CFT,SuppMat}.
+We expect the 120-degree magnetically ordered phase to be fully gapped ($c=0$) and symmetric on even circumference cylinders due to the integer-spin Haldane gap\cite{Affleck1989} induced by the reduced dimension, but gapless on odd circumference cylinders; the 2D spin-order should qualitatively manifest as large peaks in the spin-structure factor at the $K^\pm$ points which diverge linearly with cylinder circumference.
+If the intermediate phase is a $U(1)$ spin liquid with a spinon Fermi surface, there will be a charge gap but no spin gap, leading to cylinder central charge $c = 2 N_F - 1$ and $2 k_F$-singularities in the structure factors\cite{Sheng2008,Sheng2009,Mishmash2015,Geraedts2016}.
 Finally, a gapped spin liquid will have $c=0$ and feature several ``topologically-degenerate'' low-lying states whose energy splitting decreases exponentially with circumference\cite{Wen1990}, along with other topological signatures we will return to in detail.
-The chiral spin liquid in particular will spontaneously break time reversal and parity symmetry, while retaining all others; time-reversal symmetry breaking is indicated by a nonzero scalar chiral order parameter $\langle {\bf S}_i \cdot ({\bf S}_j \times {\bf S}_k)\rangle$, where $i$, $j$, and $k$ label the vertices of a triangle in the lattice\cite{Wen1989}.
+The chiral spin liquid in particular will spontaneously break time-reversal and parity symmetry, while retaining all others; time-reversal symmetry breaking is indicated by a nonzero scalar chiral order parameter $\langle {\bf S}_i \cdot ({\bf S}_j \times {\bf S}_k)\rangle$, where $i$, $j$, and $k$ label the vertices of a triangle in the lattice\cite{Wen1989}.
 In the simulations, all these properties must be assessed as a function of the DMRG accuracy as captured by the bond-dimension $\chi$ of the MPS ansatz.